eduguy/CPSC-210-Personal-Project/README.md

 - You can save the state of my application by exiting out of the program.
 - You can reload the state of my application by launching the program.

+##Task 4

+- There is exesscive couplling in my GUI class from in the initializing of walls.
+I recognized this while initially working on the program but I was just trying to finish the GUI as fast as possible.
+- There is a lack of cohesion in the methods.
+Even I cannot figure out how the program works sometimes.
+I want to try to put similar pieces of code together into methods.